Applying for a mortgage can be stressful, what with all the money that’s on the line.

 Simply put, it can mean the difference between a rate of say 3% and 5% on a mortgage, depending on all the attributes of the loan.

 So it’s nothing to take lightly, and something you should be well-versed on before you begin the process.

 I’ve already written about mortgage credit score requirements extensively, but one key takeaway is that a credit score of 740 or higher will generally give you access to the lowest interest rates and most financing options.

 Similarly crucial is your loan-to-value ratio, also known as LTV in industry terms.
 It too is a huge driver in determining your mortgage rate, with lower LTVs typically resulting in lower interest rates.

-You can calculate your LTV by dividing the loan amount by the value of the property.
+You can calculate your LTV by dividing the loan amount by the sales price or value of the property.